If you’re launching a course or info product for the first time, you could be feeling some emotions: excitement, fear, hope, dread, and so on.

 So here are five steps that you can use as your info product launch marketing plan.

 - Provide free, high-value content.
-Before anyone is going to even think of giving you their email address or purchasing from you, they need to understand who you are and the value you're offering.
-A great way to do this is to provide free, high-value content that solves a key problem for your prospect customers.
+Before anyone is going to even think of giving you their email address or purchasing from you, they need to understand who you are and the value you’re offering.
+A great way to do this is to provide free, high-value content that solves a key problem for your prospective customers.
 When you help them one time, they will come back for more.
 You can do this through a blog, YouTube videos, even Facebook.
-Forbes has a great article on developing high-value content.

 - Offer a solution in exchange for an email address.
 Email marketing is the number one way to reach customers in the digital world.
 In fact, email marketing has an ROI of 3800%. – DMA.
 When you know what type of content your audience is after, create a small product (e.g., eBook, single-lesson video training, etc.) to deliver another more detailed solution in exchange for your prospect’s email address.
 This will be your first “win” and allow you to further communicate with them.